Crucible steel

-Methods of crucible steel production
+Methods of production

 Iron alloys are most broadly divided by their carbon content: cast iron has 2–4% carbon impurities; wrought iron oxidizes away most of its carbon, to less than 0.1%.
 The much more valuable steel has a delicately intermediate carbon fraction, and its material properties range according to the carbon percentage: high carbon steel is stronger but more brittle than low carbon steel.
-Crucible steel sequesters the raw input materials from the heat source, allowing precise control of carburization (raising) or oxidation (lowering carbon content).
+Crucible steel sequesters the raw input materials from the heat source, allowing precise control of carburization (raising) or decarburization (lowering carbon content).
 Fluxes, such as limestone, could be added to the crucible to remove or promote sulfur, silicon, and other impurities, further altering its material qualities.

 Various methods were used to produce crucible steel.
 According to Islamic texts such as al-Tarsusi and Abu Rayhan Biruni, three methods are described for indirect production of steel.
 The medieval Islamic historian Abu Rayhan Biruni (c.
 973–1050) provides the earliest reference of the production of Damascus steel.
 The first, and the most common, traditional method is solid state carburization of wrought iron.
 This is a diffusion process in which wrought iron is packed in crucibles or a hearth with charcoal, then heated to promote diffusion of carbon into the iron to produce steel.
 Carburization is the basis for the wootz process of steel.

 The second method is the decarburization of cast iron by removing carbon from the cast iron.

 The third method uses wrought iron and cast iron.
 In this process, wrought iron and cast iron may be heated together in a crucible to produce steel by fusion.
 In regard to this method Abu Rayhan Biruni states: "this was the method used in Hearth".
 It is proposed that the Indian method refers to Wootz carburization method; i.e., the Mysore or Tamil processes.

 Variations of co-fusion process have been found primarily in Persia and Central Asia but have also been found in Hyderabad, India called Deccani or Hyderabad process.
 For the carbon, a variety of organic materials are specified by the contemporary Islamic authorities, including pomegranate rinds, acorns, fruit skins like orange peel, leaves as well as the white of egg and shells.
 Slivers of wood are mentioned in some of the Indian sources, but significantly none of the sources mention charcoal.